dome9/Python_API_SDK/implementation/runSyncAssessment.md

 * [Not Supported entities](#not-supported-entities)

 # Tool Description
-This tool verifies that an assessment run will be performed after the entites are most up to date.
+This runs an assessment bundle after first checking that all entities are up-to-date.
-The tool run SyncNow process, waiting for an answer for every supported entity and then checks all the other supported entities to be mostly up to date prior running an assessment.

 ## Script Flow
-- The script is validating on runtime the up to date entities.
+- The script validates at runtime that all entities are up-to-date.
-- Running SyncNow for all the supported entities to have the most up to date data.
+- The script runs SyncNow for each of the supported entities, to check it is up-to-date.
-- Waiting for 0 minutes to have the most up to date data.
+- It waits 0 minutes for each entity to have the most up to date data.
-- Running compliance assessments with the given bundle ID for the given cloud account.
+- After checking the entities are up-to-date, it rusn the compliance assessments for the specificied bundle ID, for the given cloud account.

 # Setup Steps
 ## Prerequisites

 - Dome9 API keyID and secret
-- Script location need to be in the same folder where the Dome9 Python_API_SDK exist
+- The script files should be in the same folder as the Dome9 Python_API_SDK
-- Installed python >= 2.7
+- Python 2.7 or later
 - Python modules:
     - time
     - datetime